Quills Quotes & Notes: An article about Michael Burgess, Canadian singer and actor

 An interview article by Rosemary Phillips, September 2007

-Meeting Michael Burgess, popular Canadian singer and actor, was a wonderful and yet stressful experience.
-While the weather was absolutely gorgeous at the time of this telephone interview in September of 2007 (for Centennial Theatre in North Vancouver), by the time he got to the West Coast in December it was horrendous.
-After his performance at the Centennial Theatre he came to Vancouver Island to perform at The Port Theatre in Nanaimo but due to a terrible and unusual snow storm (the weather certainly has been different these last few years) the show was cancelled – there was no power in the theatre.
+INTRO: Meeting Michael Burgess, popular Canadian tenor and actor, was an experience I will never forget!
+While the weather was absolutely gorgeous and sunny at the time of the telephone interview in September of 2007 (for a performance at Centennial Theatre in North Vancouver), by the time he got to the West Coast in December it was horrendous.
+After his concert at the Centennial Theatre he came to Vancouver Island to perform at The Port Theatre in Nanaimo; but, due to a terrible and unusual snow storm the show was cancelled – there was no power in the theatre.
 What a blow.
-But still Michael was enthusiastic.
-There was a show scheduled in Courtenay at the Sid Williams theatre and there was an audience waiting for him.
-I got to tag along for the ride.
+Still Michael was enthusiastic.
+There was a show scheduled in Courtenay at the Sid Williams Theatre and there was an audience waiting for him - and I got to tag along for the ride!

 Michael pulled up beside the road in his rental car in the mid-afternoon.
 Along with him was his new pianist.
-Courtenay had also had a huge dumping of snow so we were all a bit leery about the 1 ½ hour journey.
+There had also been a huge dumping of snow in Courtenay so we were all a bit leery about the 1 ½ hour journey.
 Michael drove on through sleet and torrential rain.
-When we arrived the parking lot at the Sid Williams was still full of slushy snow.
+When we arrived, the parking lot at the Sid Williams was still full of slushy snow.
 We unloaded the car and Michael prepared for the evening concert.

-It was a Christmas concert with some of his favourites accompanied by a few anecdotes.
+It was a Christmas concert of his favourite songs interspersed with anecdotes.
 He performed without a mic – not something many singers will do these days.
 His voice was pure and moving as he related and interacted with the audience through the music and his stories.
+With no sound system our ears adjusted to the brilliant accoustics of the theatre, Michael's voice, and the piano.
+You could hear a pin drop, the sound was so clear.
 The audience loved him.
+It was a perfect Christmas celebration.

 Show over, it was time to pack up and head back to Nanaimo.
-By now it was snowing and slushing (Vancouver Island type of snow) so hard that visibility was limited.
+By now it was snowing pretty hard and slushing (Vancouver Island type of wet snow).
+Visibility was limited.
 It was a long journey, especially after such a great performance – and yet Michael kept going.
 Now how many performers would do that after a two-hour show?
 Thank you Michael for making sure we all got back safely.

 “The next most exciting thing in life is just around the corner and the most important thing is to be open to it,” said Michael Burgess, singer, actor and Canadian icon, as he pulled off the highway in sunny Toronto for a telephone interview.
 Star of theatre, film, TV and musical, Michael has, over the last forty years, carved quite a niche for himself in the Canadian world of entertainment.